alexvasseur/cf-sharedfsphp/README.md

 ## Quickstart

-You can review manifest.yml and use the deploy.sh script which creates a user provided service
+You can review manifest.yml and use the deploy.sh script which creates a user provided service.
+It will be detected if the name of the user-provided-service instance contains ``sshfs``
 ```
 cf create-user-provided-service sshfs -p '{"host":"192.168.1.5", "username":"ubuntu", "password":"password", "port":"22"}'
 # this also support "path":"/home/vcap/sharedfs" (default)